BBB-Voting: 1-out-of-k Blockchain-Based Boardroom Voting: BBB-Voting Scheme

-\textbf{Identity Verification \& Enrollment}.
-Authority first verifies the ID (e.g, passport) of each participant and collects her wallet address.\footnote{We assume that the authority performs identity verification honestly.} A bijective map between a participant's identity and her wallet is established.
-To achieve this, $VA$ performs challenge-response-based verification of the submitted address with each participant.
-After filtering out invalid participants, $VA$ enrolls all verified wallet addresses by sending them in a transaction to SC.

-\textbf{Ephemeral Key Generation \& Registration.} Each $P_i$ creates her ephemeral private key as a random number $x_i\in_{R} \mathbb{F}_p^*$ and ephemeral public key as $g^{x_i}$.
-Each $P_i$ sends her ephemeral public key to SC in a transaction signed by her wallet.
-Furthermore, the participant sends a deposit within this transaction, which can be retrieved back to the participant after the end of voting.
-However, if the participant does not vote (or does not participate in a fault recovery), the deposit is lost.
-Finally, each participant obtains the ephemeral public keys of all other verified participants from SC.
-Note that in contrast to OVN~\cite{McCorrySH17} (based on the idea from~\cite{HaoRZ10}), we do not require $P_i$ to submit ZKP of knowledge of $x_i$ to SC since $P_i$ may only lose by submitting $G^{x_i}$ to which she does not know $x_i$ (i.e., losing a chance to vote and deposit).
+\textbf{Ephemeral Key Generation \& Committing to Vote.} Each $P_i$ creates her ephemeral private key as a random number $x_i\in_{R} \mathbb{F}_p^*$ and ephemeral public key as $g^{x_i}$.
+Each $P_i$ sends her ephemeral public key to $SC$ in a transaction signed by her wallet, thereby, committing to submit a vote later.\footnote{Note that in contrast to OVN~\cite{McCorrySH17} (based on the idea from~\cite{HaoRZ10}), we do not require $P_i$ to submit ZKP of knowledge of $x_i$ to $SC$ since $P_i$ may only lose by submitting $g^{x_i}$ to which she does not know $x_i$ (i.e., losing a chance to vote and the deposit). } Furthermore, $P_i$ sends a deposit in this transaction, which can be retrieved back after the end of voting.
+However, if $P_i$ does not vote within a timeout (or does not participate in a fault recovery (see \autoref{sec:faulttolerance})), the deposit is lost, and it is split to the remaining involved parties. $P$s who do not submit their ephemeral keys in this stage are indicating that they do not intend to vote; the protocol continues without them and they are not subject to penalties.
+Finally, each $P$ obtains (from $SC$) the ephemeral public keys of all other verified $P$s who have committed to voting.
+Note that ephemeral keys are one-time keys, and thus can be used only within one run of the protocol to ensure privacy of votes (other runs require fresh ephemeral keys).

-\subsubsection{\textbf{Phase~2~(Pre-Voting).}}
+\subsubsection{\textbf{Phase 3 (Pre-Voting)}}

-This phase represents multiparty computation (MPC), which is used to synchronize the keys among all participants and achieve the \textit{self-tallying} property.
-However, no interaction among participants is required since all ephemeral public keys are already published at SC, and thus MPC keys can be computed by SC upon transaction sent by the authority.
-Then, SC computes and stores the MPC key for each participant as follows:
+This phase represents multiparty computation (MPC), which is run to synchronize the keys among all $P$s and achieve the \textit{self-tallying} property.
+However, no direct interaction among $P$s is required since all ephemeral public keys are published at $SC$.
+The MPC keys are computed by $SC$, when $VA$ triggers the compute operation via a transaction.
+The $SC$ computes and stores the MPC key for each $P$ as follows: